Go on to

 the show was a piano player/folk singer named Bette White, followed by Giant

-and the Strawbs as headliners in this quite intimate theater setting.
-The house was half full and many in the
+and the Strawbs as headliners in this quite intimate

-audience were apparently there to see Giant, as two thirds of the crowd were
+and many in the audience were apparently there to see Giant, as two thirds of

-reported to have left by the Strawbs' third song.
-Even the Strawbs' Dave Cousins, when recently
+the crowd were reported to have left by the Strawbs'

-recalling this particular gig, commented that Giant blew his own band
+Dave Cousins, when recently recalling this particular gig, commented that Giant

-away.
-The Seattle Daily Times
+blew his own band away.
+The Seattle

-how knowledgeable the crowd was about their music.
+quite pleased at how knowledgeable the crowd was about their music.
 Cousins has also claimed that Giant was the

 only band he ever shared a stage with that intimidated him.
 Billboard originally listed this show